Keikogi: Origin

 Until the 1920s, Okinawan karate practice was usually performed in everyday clothes.
 Given the social climate between the Japanese and Okinawans during this time, karate was seen as brutish compared to Japanese martial arts, which had their roots in samurai culture, such as jujutsu.
 To help market karate to the Japanese, Gichin Funakoshi – the founder of Shotokan karate and the instructor responsible for importing karate to mainland Japan – adopted a uniform style similar to Kanō's design.

 Construction

 Over time, karate practitioners modified the keikogi for karate by lightening the weave of the fabric, and adding strings to the inside of the jacket, tied to keep the jacket closed.
 The jacket is also held closed by a belt or obi.

 The top part of the keikogi is called the 'upper' (上着, uwagi).
 The trousers of the keikogi are called lit. 'underpants' (下穿き, shitabaki), or 'trousers' (ズボン, zubon).

 In modern times, white, black, blue and indigo are the most common colours of keikogi.
-In competitive judo, one contestant wears a white uniform, and their opponent wears a blue one.
+In competitive judo, one contestant wears a white uniform, and their opponent wears a royal blue one.
 However, traditionally, the keikogi was white in all instances.